Muir Woods National Monument

 Learn more about booking a reservation on the shuttle here.

 Your other option is to sit back and let a “local insider” guide pick you up in San Francisco and take you to Muir Woods.
 This way, you arrive relaxed and informed about this fabulous park.
-And remember, a bus takes the place of dozens of gas-guzzeling cars.
+And remember, a bus takes the place of dozens of gas-guzzling cars.
 Check out availability here.

 Muir Woods National Monument, protector of one of the last remaining coast redwood forests, is just a few miles north of San Francisco.
 The drive on Highway 101/Route 1 takes 30-60 minutes and requires an advance parking reservation.
-Public transportation is available on the Muir Woods shuttle from Sausalito and Marin City.
+Public transportation is available on the Muir Woods shuttle from Sausalito and Larskpur.

-How tall of the giant redwood trees?
+How tall are the giant redwood trees?

 California hosts two species of giant redwood trees, both members of the Sequoioideae family.
 The taller variety are commonly referred to as Coast Redwoods and thrive in a narrow band just inland from the Pacific Coast.
 At maturity, these trees (Sequoia Sempervirens) can reach a height of 370 feet (113 meters).